Secure Your Users' Identity

 - DESKTOP: Sia’s in!
 She can go about her business.

-Now, whenever someone logs in to Sia’s account, she gets a notification on her phone.
+Now, whenever someone logs in to Sia’s user, she gets a notification on her phone.
 She opens the app and checks the activity details.
 If everything looks right, she just taps Approve on her phone.
 If she doesn’t recognize the activity, she taps Deny to block it.

 Let's take a closer look at the data Salesforce Authenticator keeps track of.